 GLOBAL NEWS INTERNSHIP PROGRAM

-c) students who will graduate December or later
+- students who will graduate December 2013 or later.

 - A 300-word autobiographical essay on this topic: “The Associated Press seeks to recruit and retain a workforce that embodies a wide range of talents, experiences, achievements and journalistic skills.
 Please describe the qualities and accomplishments you would bring to the company as an intern.”

 - A resume and cover letter (please include your projected graduation date).

 - Three to five examples of your work (links to a website of your clips, video, photos and multimedia work are preferred).

 - A letter of reference from a previous internship or former employer.

 The application period for the 2014 internship is currently closed.
 If you have any questions, email email@example.com